-Madison Rock is a native Arizonan and self-described cheerleader for democracy.
+Madison Rock is a born and raised Arizonan and self-described cheerleader for democracy.
 She is passionate about guiding young people through the process of self-empowerment, innovative problem solving, and developing strong, resilient communities.
-As the Senior Civic Health Program Coordinator at the Center for the Future of Arizona, she supports strategies and initiatives to improve Arizona’s civic health, including the school participatory budgeting program where students “learn democracy by doing” by making decisions over a portion of the district’s budget.
+As the Civic Health Project Manager at the Center for the Future of Arizona, she supports strategies and initiatives to improve Arizona's civic health, including the school participatory budgeting program where students "learn democracy by doing" by making decisions over a portion of the district's budget.
 Madison has been deeply engaged with the Phoenix Union SPB model since its early adoption and has supported its scale to district-wide expansion.
-Madison has helped seed and support SPB processes in Chandler Unified, Sunnyside Unified, Queen Creek Unified, and Carson Jr. High.
+Madison has helped seed and support SPB processes in Chandler Unified, Roosevelt School District, Sunnyside Unified, Queen Creek Unified, and Carson Jr. High.
 She also serves as a global mentor on School PB in the Rising Stars PB Mentorship Program.
-Madison graduated from Arizona State University with a bachelor’s degree in Public Service and Public Policy.
-Her area of study focuses on sustainability, creative city development, and participatory budgeting.
+Madison graduated from Arizona State University with an Executive Masters in Public Administration.
+Her area of study focuses on sustainability, community development, and participatory budgeting.

 How is CFA’s work important to you?

 The work of this organization is important to me because I am an Arizonan through and through.
 I was born and raised here and my family has been here for six generations, including my two young children.
 They originally settled in Duncan, Arizona in 1901 and we have been here ever since.
 It’s important to me that there is an organization that deeply cares about Arizona’s future and where we are headed as a state, so all Arizonans have an opportunity to thrive.